 We sailed around for a couple of hours and then went back into Palma harbor.
 The whole voyage was over in a blink of an eye.
 We were just so excited to finally be sailing the boat.
 Overall, it felt natural and normal.
 Every once in awhile I would think, “Oh-my-gosh – I’m going to be living on here.
 Yikes.”
 And then I’d bring myself back into the moment and listen to the waves.

 I would tell myself, “Don’t think too much Kim…just listen to the waves.”

 Susie mentioned that we’re getting the deal of the century and she wasn’t wrong.
 This same boat (but older) is selling for LOADS more.
 Yes – we know we’re getting a great deal.
 I explained to Susie that we didn’t haggle the price down because we wanted a deal…we had to haggle it down to afford it!
 Furthermore, we’re selling all our stuff to pay for the boat.
 I think it comforted her to know that we truly are on an adventure of a lifetime.
 We’re not some rich people looking for a little toy to play with.

 Back to the marina already?

 We moored up and before we knew it Simon and I were sitting at a lovely restaurant along the marina looking shellshocked.
 Simon couldn’t really talk or handle a conversation.
 He just didn’t know what to do with himself.
-We had a couple beers and then walked along the harbour to take in the breathtakingly beautiful sites of Palma.
+We had a couple of beers and then walked along the harbor to take in the breathtakingly beautiful sites of Palma.
 Watch the video here: Sell Up and Sail Away Video – Sea Trails & Survey